MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-qos.md

 >[!WARNING]
->Currently, you cannot configure the setting **IPProtocolMatchCondition**.
+>Currently, you cannot configure the setting **IPProtocolMatchCondition** in the [NetworkQoSPolicy CSP](https://docs.microsoft.com/windows/client-management/mdm/networkqospolicy-csp).
 If this setting is configured, the policy will fail to apply.